Steve Rothberg is Pro Vice-Chancellor (Research) at Loughborough University.

 Steve Rothberg is Professor of Vibration Engineering and a Fellow of the Institution of Mechanical Engineers.
 With a first degree and a PhD from Southampton University, he joined the academic staff at Loughborough in 1990 as an industrially funded lecturer.

-In 2007, after six successful years as Head of Mechanical and Manufacturing Engineering, Steve became Dean of the Faculty of Engineering.
+In 2007, after six successful years as Head of Mechanical and Manufacturing Engineering, Professor Rothberg became Dean of the Faculty of Engineering.
 As Dean, he led the Loughborough team on the £40m Manufacturing Technology Centre project, together with diverse institutional 'first' projects including the campus-wide staff survey and formation of the ethical policy framework.
-He also led our first ATHENA Swan award submission and he continues to lead in this area at Loughborough.
-Steve became Pro Vice-Chancellor (Enterprise) in 2011, initiating a culture change across the institution and delivering specific projects such as the new Advanced Technology Innovation Centre on Loughborough University Science and Enterprise Parks.
+He also led Loughborough’s first ATHENA Swan award submission, and he continues to lead in this area at Loughborough, as well as holding an appointment as Panel Chair for Athena SWAN nationally.

+Professor Rothberg became Pro Vice-Chancellor (Enterprise) in 2011, initiating a culture change across the institution and delivering specific projects such as the new Advanced Technology Innovation Centre on Loughborough University Science and Enterprise Park.

 Professor Rothberg has responsibility for providing strategic and operational leadership for the University’s research.

 Within noise and vibration measurement and analysis, my particular specialism is in applications of laser technology for the measurement of motion and related parameters.